-If the amount of seized cash to be retained for evidentiary purposes is \$5,000 or greater, the request for an exemption must be forwarded to AFMLS.38 The request should include a brief statement of the factors warranting its retention and the name, position, and phone number of the individual to contact regarding the request.
+If the amount of seized cash to be retained for evidentiary purposes is \$5,000 or greater, the request for an exemption must be forwarded to AFMLS.
+The request should include a brief statement of the factors warranting its retention and the name, position, and phone number of the individual to contact regarding the request.

-Limited exceptions to this directive, including extensions of applicable time limits, will be granted, on an interim basis, only with the express written permission of the chief of AFMLS.39 Retention of currency will be permitted when it serves a significant independent, tangible, evidentiary purpose due to, for example, the presence of fingerprints, packaging in an incriminating fashion, or the existence of a traceable amount of narcotic residue on the bills.40 If only a portion of the seized cash has evidentiary value, only that portion with implement the guidelines will be attached as an appendix at a later date.
+Limited exceptions to this directive, including extensions of applicable time limits, will be granted, on an interim basis, only with the express written permission of the chief of AFMLS.
+Retention of currency will be permitted when it serves a significant independent, tangible, evidentiary purpose due to, for example, the presence of fingerprints, packaging in an incriminating fashion, or the existence of a traceable amount of narcotic residue on the bills.
+If only a portion of the seized cash has evidentiary value, only that portion with evidentiary value should be retained.
+The balance should be deposited in accordance with Department of Justice policy.